dizsel74/dizsel74/README.md

 - 👋 Hi, I’m @dizsel74
-- 👀 I’m interested in became Backend Developer
+- 👀 I’m interested un develop my FrontEnd skills
-- 🌱 Love PHP and SQL
+- 🌱 Love CSS, PHP and SQL
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me dizsel74@gmail.com
+- 📫 How to reach me dizsel74@gmail.com or arturomendozarendon@gmail.com

 <!---
 dizsel74/dizsel74 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.